Dr. Steven Lagerberg, Founder

 Michael Tilson Thomas

-2017 Competition will be on Saturday, January 28th 2017 at Bellevue Presbyterian Church, 1717 Bellevue Way NE
+2017 Competition was held on Saturday, January 28th 2017 at Bellevue Presbyterian Church, 1717 Bellevue Way NE

 Concerto Winner's Concert with Orchestra Seattle will be on Saturday, April 22, 2017, 3200 3rd Ave W, Seattle, WA 98119